hendri54/hendri54.github.io/econ720/syllabus720.md

 * Reading material is listed at the end of the slides.
 * Dirk Krueger’s [Macroeconomic Theory][] manuscript ([2012 version][]; this tends to move around on the web).
 * Per Krusell’s [Real Macroeconomic Theory][] manuscript, 2014 version

+## Required University Boilerplate Text

+This fall semester, while we are in the midst of a global pandemic, all enrolled students are required to wear a mask covering your mouth and nose at all times in our classroom.
+This requirement is to protect our educational community — your classmates and me – as we learn together.
+If you choose not to wear a mask, or wear it improperly, I will ask you to leave immediately, and I will submit a report to the Office of Student Conduct.
+At that point you will be disenrolled from this course for the protection of our educational community.
+An exemption to the mask wearing community standard will not typically be considered to be a reasonable accommodation.
+Individuals with a disability or health condition that prevents them from safely wearing a face mask must seek alternative accommodations through the Accessibility Resources and Service.
+For additional information, see Carolina Together.

+Any student who is impacted by discrimination, harassment, interpersonal (relationship) violence, sexual violence, sexual exploitation, or stalking is encouraged to seek resources on campus or in the community.
+Please contact the Director of Title IX Compliance (Adrienne Allison – Adrienne.allison@unc.edu), Report and Response Coordinators in the Equal Opportunity and Compliance Office (reportandresponse@unc.edu), Counseling and Psychological Services (confidential), or the Gender Violence Services Coordinators (gvsc@unc.edu; confidential) to discuss your specific needs.
+Additional resources are available at safe.unc.edu.

 -----------